leo91000/graphile_pg/packages/pg-adapter-node-postgres/README.md

 PostgreSQL adapter for [node-postgres (pg)](https://github.com/brianc/node-postgres) module.

-This adapter implements the `@graphile/pg-core` interfaces using the popular node-postgres library, providing stream-first access to PostgreSQL databases.
+This adapter implements the `@graphile/pg-core` interfaces using the popular node-postgres library.

 ## Installation